clevertree/fan-edits/README.md

 Open Gmail.com in a separate tab.
 Important to use JUST gmail.com.
 In the address bar, click on the double diamonds.
 When you see “Allow mail.google.com to open all links?”, click Allow.
 Now the email links should open a pre-filled email for you to simply hit send.

+## How to open the "mailto" links in Windows 10:

+Set Default App by Protocol:
+Go to Start > Settings > Apps > Default apps.
+Scroll down and click Choose default apps by protocol.
+Find the MAILTO protocol and set its handler to Google Chrome.

+## How to open the "mailto" links in Firefox:

+Adjust Application Settings:
+Open the Firefox menu and go to Options or Preferences.
+Navigate to the Applications section.
+Find mailto in the list and select Use Gmail from the dropdown menu.